tanakamasayuki/ESP32SyncKit/SPEC.md

 - `give` auto-selects FromISR and runs `portYIELD_FROM_ISR` when needed.
 - `take` blocks with `WaitForever` in tasks; forced 0 ms in ISR.
 Returns success/timeout.
+- Created via `xSemaphoreCreateBinary` (initial count 0).
+If creation fails, handle is null.
+Copy disallowed; move allowed.
+Lazy creation on first use is acceptable if needed.

 ### 5.4 Mutex
 Wrapper of FreeRTOS standard mutex.
 Mutual exclusion for shared resources (task-only).